What should I do if I’m having difficulties accessing my Dickinson e-mail through Gateway?

 I finished my Placement Exam, but the status says "No Information Available".
 Has my form been submitted?

-On many of our placement exams, the scores do not show up automatically on the banner.
+On many of our placement exams, the scores do not show up automatically online.
 A professor must review the results and communicate them to the Registrar's Office.
-The information can only be updated on banner once this happens.
+The information can only be updated once this happens.

 How do I find my First-Year Seminar?